 I'm not sure what he expected of me?
 To offer him a reward for staying?

 His accusation that I'm "fat-shaming" is simply absurd.

 Maybe his anger originated because I often write about the importance of working out and staying in shape.

-Working out and staying in shape makes one feel stronger, live better, and most likely longer.
+WWorking out and staying in shape makes one feel stronger, live better and, most likely, longer.
 It has nothing to do with fat-shaming.